photobooth-app/photobooth-docs/docs/setup/camera_setup.md

 Camera modules are supported using picamera2 based on the new libcamera stack.
 Autofocus camera modules are supported.

-The app is tested with following devices:
+The app is tested with devices described in following chapters.

-### Camera Module 3

-The latest [Camera Module 3](https://www.raspberrypi.com/products/camera-module-3/) is probably the best camera module to use in the photobooth.
-It supports fast autofocus and comes with native driver in the Raspberry Pi OS.

 Ensure the camera is working properly using the libcamera stack: